 worldwide institutions (see Acknowledgements for complete list).

 To ensure accurate identifications, we borrowed as many type specimens as possible and compared them

 to non-type material.
-This tool was developed in conjunction with a revision (Smith et al. in prep) of the Southeast Asian fauna inferred from a combination of molecular and morphological characters.
-Over the course of this project, 76 new species, two new genera, 53 synonyms, and 42 new combinations were identified, and nine species and one genus had status restored.
-Many of these changes have already been published (Beaver et al. 2019; Cognato et al. 2019, in press; Mandelshtam et al. 2019; Sittichaya and Beaver 2018; Sittichaya et al. 2019; Smith et al. 2018a,b, 2019, in press), and the remaining descriptions and taxonomic changes will be published within the next year (Park et al. in review; Smith et al. in prep).
+This tool was developed in conjunction with a revision (Smith et al. 2020b) of the Southeast Asian fauna inferred from a combination of molecular and morphological characters.
+Over the course of this project, 76 new species, three new genera, 53 synonyms, and 42 new combinations were identified, and nine species and one genus had status restored.
+Many of these changes have already been published (Beaver et al. 2019; Cognato et al. 2020a; Mandelshtam et al. 2019; Sittichaya and Beaver 2018; Sittichaya et al. 2019; Smith et al. 2018a, 2018b, 2019, 2020a; Park et al. 2020; Sittichaya and Smith 2020; Wang et al. 2020), and the remaining descriptions and taxonomic changes will be published soon (Smith et al. 2020b).

 DNA identification augments morphologically-based identification especially for immature life stages, males,

 damaged females, and adults of species with cryptic diagnostic characters.
 Thus, an additional objective to the